connor-belk/AFKoding/README.md

 - 👋 Hi, I’m @AFKoding
-- 👀 I’m interested in all things coding.
-I focus on what can be done in Python and how far I can stretch it.
+- 👀 I’m interested in all things web-development.
-- 🌱 I’m currently learning HTML, CSS, JavaScript, and Python.
+- 🌱 I’m currently using HTML, CSS, JavaScript, in the MERN stack.
-- 💞️ I’m looking to collaborate on anything Python and hopefully, more expansive projects in the future.
+- 💞️ I’m looking to collaborate on anything and hopefully, more expansive projects in the future.
 - 📫 How to reach me?
 Just shoot me an email.

-1